 What can I expect to find at the monthly meetings?

 There will be a table for recently joined members where you will be introduced to a New Members Greeter who will look after you and answer any questions you might have.
-It is also an ideal opportunity to meet some of the Committee and Group Leaders.
+It is also an ideal opportunity to meet some of the Committee.